 PEOPLE AND STORIES

 Sampson Dzivor has cerebral palsy.
 For a long time, he was afraid of not being able to keep pace with people in the ICT-sector.
-Having participated in a training of the Digital Skills Accelerator Africa e.
-V. (DSAA) he is now aiming for a career as a software developer and wants to enable other people with disabilities to do the same.
+Having participated in a training of the non-profit association Digital Skills Accelerator Africa (DSAA) he is now aiming for a career as a software developer and wants to enable other people with disabilities to do the same.
 ‘The laptop helped me with writing because clicking on the buttons of the keyboard is much easier than holding a pen,’ says the Ghanaian Sampson Dzivor.
 The young man lives with cerebral palsy, a neurological disorder that affects body movements and muscle coordination.
 It is prevailing among people in Ghana while there are only limited opportunities for treatment.
 Despite his condition, Sampson´s parents always wanted to make sure that he receives the highest standard of education and sent him to one of the best schools in the northern region of Ghana.
 Because he had difficulties writing legible and fast the 24-year-old only went to school starting from the age of seven.
 ‘Teachers were coping differently with my disability,’ he remembers.
 Although he was sometimes given extra time during his exams, he did not make it to finish the tasks before the deadline.

 Things changed when Sampson received a computer as a gift from his school director who made him explore the device: ‘He would always give me tasks to do, for example doing research on the Internet.’
 It made life easier as Sampson started typing his exams with two fingers instead of handwriting them.
 The constant use of the computer also eventually sparked his interest in the ICT industry.
 After finishing school successfully, he planned to study computer science but eventually applied for special education instead.
 ‘I was afraid that I would not be able to keep up in terms of speed and accuracy,’ he recalls.
 At the University of Education in Winneba – in the south of Ghana – he learnt how to identify and teach people with disabilities.
 It was the first time for him being apart from his family.
 ‘I had to work on my independency and it worked out perfectly,’ says Sampson, who also educated fellow students about vital issues of people with disabilities through a radio-programme.
 ‘We were supported by the facility of special education and even got free time for the programme.’